AdobeDocs/commerce-merchant-services.en/help/product-recommendations/create.md

 * Added to Cart
 * Trending

+Most recent shopper behavioral data (only views)

+* _Recently Viewed_

 ### Visualize progress

 To help you visualize the training progress of each recommendation type, the _Select Recommendation type_ section displays a measure of readiness for each type.
-These readiness indicators are calculated based on a couple factors:

-* Sufficient result set size: Are there enough results being returned in most scenarios to avoid using [backup recommendations](behavioral-data.md#backuprecs)?

-* Sufficient result set variety: Do the products being returned represent a variety of products from your catalog?
-The goal with this factor is to avoid having a minority of products being the only items recommended across the site.

-Based on the above factors, a readiness value is calculated and displayed as follows:

-* 75% or higher means that the recommendation type is ready to deploy.
-* At least 50% means that the recommendation type is partially ready.
-* Less than 50% means that the recommendation type is not ready to deploy.

-These are general guidelines but each individual case can differ based on the nature of collected data as outlined above.
-Learn more about [how readiness indicators are calculated](#understand-how-readiness-indicators-are-calculated) and [why readiness indicators might be low](#what-to-do-if-the-readiness-indicator-percent-is-low).

 ![Recommendation type](assets/create-recommendation-select-type.png)
 _Recommendation type_